 The Company files consolidated income tax returns with its subsidiary, Bank of Tennessee.
 Under the terms of a tax-sharing agreement, the subsidiary's allocated portion of the consolidated tax liability is computed as if it were reporting its income and expenses as a separate entity.

-The income tax benefit in the consolidated statements of income for the years ended December 31, 2017 and 2016, includes the following:
+The income tax expense in the consolidated statements of income for the years ended December 31, 2018 and 2017, includes the following: